Financial Aid Office

 Eligible programs must be a minimum of 15 weeks in length and require at least 16 semester units.
 A program that is not eligible as a certificate program may be eligible as a degree program.
 (Certificate programs are described under Areas of Study & Courses.)

-Any pre-collegiate courses taken to meet high school requirements are ineligible, even if they can also be used toward a degree program.
+Any dual enrollment courses taken during high school are ineligible, even if they can also be used toward a degree program.

 Credit by Exam: Courses taken in this manner cannot be considered in determining financial aid eligibility.